cujojs/when/docs/api.md

 This example generates random numbers at random intervals for 10 seconds.

-The `condition` could easily be modified (to `return false;`) to generate random numbers *forever*.
+The `predicate` could easily be modified (to `return false;`) to generate random numbers *forever*.
 This would not overflow the call stack, and would not starve application code since it is asynchronous.

 ```js
 var when = require('when');